A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 Initially, these short-wavelength modes do not affect the cosmic rays driving the current.
 However, as the instability continues to grow nonlinearly, the wavelength of the fastest-growing mode increases.
 Once the wavelength of the non-resonant modes becomes comparable to the gyroradii of the cosmic rays driving the instability, those modes scatter the cosmic rays, and the disrupted current ends the growth of the magnetic field \citep{2014ApJ...783...91C,2014ApJ...794...46C}.
+The growth timescale is short compared to cluster dynamical times.
+For typical upstream densities, CR fractions, and drift speeds, the growth timescale $\tau_{\rm mag}$ for both resonant and non-resonant modes is $\lesssim 10 \,{\rm Myr}$, well below the advection time across the precursor.
+The growth timescale for the nonresonant mode exceeds 100\,Myr when $n_{\rm CR}(>p)/n \lesssim 10^{-15}$.

-At this point, the magnetic field reaches a critical amplification factor $b_* \equiv B_{\perp} / B_0 \simeq (\xi_{\rm CR} M_{\rm A}^{2})^{1/3} \lesssim 30$, where $\xi_{\rm CR} \equiv n_{\rm CR}(>p)/n$ and $M_{\rm A}$ is the Alfvénic Mach number.
-Magnetic energy increases over the initial value by a factor $\left\langle \frac{B_{{\rm tot}}}{B_{0}} \right\rangle^2 \approx 3 \xi_{\rm CR} M_{\rm A}$, including some power at scales longer than the gyroradius of the most energetic particles.
+Magnetic energy increases over the initial value by a factor $\left\langle \frac{B_{{\rm tot}}}{B_{0}} \right\rangle^2 \approx 3 \zeta_{\rm CR} M_{\rm A}$, where $\zeta_{\rm CR}$ is the ratio of the cosmic ray pressure at the shock to $\rho u_{1}^2$, including some power at scales longer than the gyroradius of the most energetic particles.
 Previous studies have shown that the non-resonant streaming instability typically amplifies the magnetic field by a factor $\lesssim 10$ in the upstream medium of the forward shocks of supernova remnants \citep{2009ApJ...694..626R,2014ApJ...794...46C}.
-We expect a similar amplification factor in the upstream medium of accretion shocks, particularly when an ordered background field is present.
+We expect this mechanism to be effective in the upstream medium of accretion shocks, particularly when an ordered background field is present, where the low gas density and high Alfvénic Mach number yields a large value of $\zeta_{\rm CR} M_{\rm A}$.
+In regions where magnetic fields are initially very weak, cosmic rays can stream nearly freely, thereby driving streaming instabilities that amplify turbulence and ultimately confine the cosmic rays closer to the shock.
 The current that drives the instability is turned off either by scattering the particles driving the current or by accelerating the background plasma up to the drift speed of the escaping particles.
 Our simulation reveals sonic Mach numbers ranging from 5 to 300 at accretion shocks, and the Alfvénic Mach numbers would be even higher if the field were $\lesssim \!10$\,nG.
 An amplification factor of 3--10 can bring the upstream magnetic field to 30--1000\,nG, depending on the enrichment by early galactic outflows and subsequent turbulence.

 Ongoing work on a process called the magnetic bootstrap relies on the anisotropic upstream cosmic ray flux from curved shocks to amplify the magnetic field, perhaps in a time-dependent manner \citep{2007AIPC..921...62B,2023arXiv230909116B}.
 In this process, the highest-energy cosmic rays stream farthest ahead of the shock and interact with waves that match their gyroradii.
 Rather than building up the field on smaller scales near the shock front, the highest-energy cosmic rays generate the waves needed to scatter particles of similar rigidity back toward the shock.
 We propose that if the high-energy end of a cosmic ray distribution is not effectively scattered by smaller-scale turbulence, an unsuppressed component will eventually dominate the far-upstream region, where its anisotropy drives instabilities to increase the scattering rate.
 Thus, the streaming instabilities could be most effective far ahead of the shock front, where there is an anisotropic flux of escaping particles.